danforthcenter/plantcv/docs/visualize_ecdf_pix_intensity.md

 - Examine the cumulative distribution of pixel intensities of a given image.
 This can be used as an alternative to histogram visualization.
 - The y-axis presents the cumulative probability (range: [0,1]).
-- The x-axis presents the pixel intensity in common log-scale (logarithm with base 10)

 - **Example use:**
     - Below